danwing/referee/draft-wing-settle-referee.md

 if that server has been enrolled with the Referee.
 If so, it indicates the server was enrolled in the Referee trust anchor and the TLS connection can continue.

+# Unique Characteristics

+The system described in this draft has several characteristics that differ from other trust anchor systems:

+* requires an always-on Referee server to authenticate servers on the local domain,

+* can use raw public keys, as the dates and signatures of certificates are ignored by this system, in favor of consulting the Referee,

+* handles name collisions for servers on different networks, so two different networks can both have servers with the same name (e.g., router.local),

+* handles unique names for servers (e.g., router-abcdef123456.local),

+* implemented almost entirely by client software and a Referee server (which is an HTTPS server serving files and management interface to add new name and public key), so servers on the local domain need only avoid changing their public keys to participate in the Referee system,

+* Servers that want to participate in the Referee system can change their public keys periodicially and inform the Referee, which allows clients to automatically handle those public key changes.

 # Requirements Evaluation